 Temper tantrums are unpleasant and disruptive behaviors or emotional outbursts.
 They often occur in response to unmet needs or desires.
-Tantrums are more likely to occur in younger children or anyone else who cannot express their needs or control their emotions when they are frustrated.
+Tantrums are more likely to occur in younger children or others who cannot express their needs or control their emotions when they are frustrated.

-Temper tantrums or "acting-out" behaviors are natural during early childhood development.
-Children have a normal and natural tendency to assert their independence as they learn they are separate beings from their parents.
+Temper tantrums or "acting-out" behaviors are natural during early childhood.
+It is normal for children to want to be independent as they learn they are separate persons from their parents.

-Tantrums usually begin around age 12 - 18 months.
-They get worse between 2 and 3 years, then decrease rapidly until age 4.
-After age 4, they should rarely occur.
+Tantrums usually begin around in children 12 to 18 months old.
+They get worse between age 2 to 3, then decrease until age 4.
+After age 4, they rarely occur.
 Being tired, hungry, or sick, can make tantrums worse or more frequent.

 WHEN YOUR CHILD HAS A TANTRUM

 When your child has a temper tantrum, it is important that you stay calm.
-It helps to remember that tantrums are normal -- they are NOT your fault.
-You are NOT a bad parent, and your son or daughter is NOT a bad child.
+It helps to remember that tantrums are normal.
+They are not your fault.
+You are not a bad parent, and your son or daughter is not a bad child.
 Shouting at or hitting your child will only make the situation worse.
-A quiet, peaceful response and atmosphere, without "giving in" or breaking the rule that you just set, will reduce stress and make both of you feel better.
+A quiet, peaceful response and atmosphere, without "giving in" or breaking the rules that you set, reduces stress and make both of you feel better.

 You can also try gentle distraction, switching to activities your child enjoys or making a funny face.
-If you are not at home during a tantrum, try to carry your child to a quiet place, such as the car or a rest room.
-Keep the child safe until the tantrum has ended.
+If your child has a tantrum away from home, lead your child to a quiet place, such as the car or a rest room.
+Keep your child safe until the tantrum has ended.

 Temper tantrums are an attention-seeking behavior.
 One strategy to minimize the length and severity of the tantrum is to ignore the behavior.
-As long as the child is safe and not being destructive, walking away to another room in the house may shorten the episode because now the drama has no audience.
-Sometimes the child will follow and continue the tantrum.
-Do not talk or react until the behavior stops.
-Then, calmly discuss the issue and offer alternatives without giving in to the child's demand.
+If your child is safe and not being destructive, going to another room in the house may shorten the episode because now the drama has no audience.
+Your child may follow and continue the tantrum.
+If so, do not talk or react until the behavior stops.
+Then, calmly discuss the issue and offer alternatives without giving in to your child's demand.

 PREVENTING TEMPER TANTRUMS

 Make sure that your child eats and sleeps at his or her usual times.
-If your child no longer takes a nap, it is still important to have some quiet time.
-Lying down for 15-20 minutes or resting with you while you read stories together at regular times of the day can help prevent tantrums.
+If your child no longer takes a nap, ensure that he or she still has some quiet time.
+Lying down for 15 to 20 minutes or resting while you read stories together at regular times of the day can help prevent tantrums.

 WHEN TO SEEK HELP

 If temper tantrums are getting worse and you do not think you can manage them, seek the advice of your health care provider.
-Also get help if you find yourself becoming angry and yelling, or if you are worried that you may react to your child's behavior with physical punishment.
+Also get help if you are not able to control your anger and shouting or if you are worried that you may react to your child's behavior with physical punishment.